 Public schools in New Orleans

-Magnet schools generally focus on a particular subject area such as the performing arts, languages, sports or the STEM subjects (science, technology, engineering and maths).
+Magnet schools generally focus on a particular subject area such as the performing arts, languages, sports or STEM subjects (science, technology, engineering and maths).

 Private schools in New Orleans